bvd86/bvd86/README.md

 - 👯 I’m looking to collaborate on **Vue.JS Project**

-- 👨‍💻 All of my projects are available at [www.billyvd.com](www.billyvd.com)

 - 📫 How to reach me **bvd86@icloud.com**

 - ⚡ Fun fact **I brew beer and I love playing sports**